 The Rogue Echo Bar 2.0 is essentially a Rogue Ohio Bar with a different end cap and I’m a big fan of the Ohio Bar as is practically everyone who has used one.

-The Echo Bar is designed as for general purpose use.
-This means it’s great for all of the things that would be seen in someone training for CrossFit or GPP (General Physical Preparedness.)
+The Echo Bar is designed for general purpose use.
+This means it’s great for all of the things that would be seen as some of the best CrossFit equipment or GPP (General Physical Preparedness.)

-The 28.5MM shaft is thicker than bars made for Olympic Weightlifting but thinner than power bars intended for powerlifting training that revolve around the squat, bench press, and deadlift.
+The 28.5MM shaft powerlifting barbell is thicker than bars made for Olympic Weightlifting but thinner than power bars intended for powerlifting training that revolve around the squat, weight bench press, and deadlift using weighted plates, such as the Rogue bumper plates.
 This means it’s an ideal bar for most home gym owners.